Static pages

 - Add a page: create

-. - Use partials from
+src/templates/your-page.hbs. - Use partials from

-. - Visit
+src/templates/partials/with{{> your-partial}}. - Visit

-.
-For nested paths, mirror folders undersrc/templates/
+/your-page.
+For nested paths, mirror folders undersrc/templates/.

 Handlebars specifics